In this post we're looking specifically at fire extinguisher servicing and how it's making the world a better place.

 The danger is in the word cheap.
 If it sounds to good to be true, it is!
 There will be corner-cutting somewhere - such as cheaper, less reliable products OR lack of accreditation, like NSI Gold, and subsequent gaps in knowledge about up to date regulations.

 An accredited installer is very reassuring because their engineers are insured and fully compliant with fire safety standards and laws.
+Take a look at our one stop shop to see how we bring fire and security together with our accreditations to make your life easier!

 If the worst happens you face unlimited fines or even a prison sentence.